Click here to go to Concerts By City

 * * *

-This page contains information on arts and special music/ performance-related events and activities, beginning with a section of events listed by date during the month.
+This page contains information on arts and special music/ performance-related events and activities.
 Artwalk information and the listings of free museum days have been carried over from the summer "Extras" page, along with a couple of other categories of other "freebies."
 Additional materials and the most current updates can be found on the site's Facebook page.
 PLEASE REMEMBER: Although every attempt is made to bring you the most current event information possible, ALL SCHEDULES ARE SUBJECT TO CHANGE.
 IT IS RECOMMENDED THAT YOU CONFIRM ANY EVENT YOU WISH TO ATTEND.
 A phone number and web link are included if available.
 Also, if you'd like information on other free events, products and activities on an ongoing basis during the year, plus the latest site updates, follow the site on Facebook (on the re-established page) at www.facebook.com/gotodorothyswebsite.
 And . . . if you'd like an event posted, please send an e-mail with event information, along with a contact name and phone number which are accessible to the public, to information@dorothyswebsite.org.
 Thanks!

 Click on a category below to go directly to a particular section, or continue scrolling down the page.